-In order to re-establish a value-generating cost benefit ratio in their accounts receivable management, companies should decide at what point in time it no longer pays off to use internal resources and when an alternative such as selling their receivables could make economic sense.
+In order to bring the costs and benefits of accounts receivable management back into balance, companies should decide at what point it no longer pays off to use internal resources and whether an alternative, such as selling its receivables, could make economic sense.
 A one-off sale of receivables could, for example, be a good option for a portfolio of receivables that has accumulated over the years.
 An even more sustainable solution is the ongoing sale of receivables.
-Depending on the image of the company, this can take place from the second reminder or after several months of their own collection.
+Depending on the expectations of the company, this can take place from the second reminder or after several months of conducting its own collection.
 Companies should seek in-depth advice and find a tailored purchase offer.

-It is clear that the customer relationship is of fundamental importance in every company!
-This is the case even if a customer does not pay!
-These customers are often only temporarily in a difficult financial situation.
+What’s clear is that the customer relationship is of fundamental importance in any company.
+This is the case even if a customer does not pay.
+Customers are often only temporarily in a difficult financial situation.
 Depending on the scale of the total debt of a customer, such a phase may last many years.
-Essentially, a functional solution for the reduction of the debt has to be found together with the relevant customer.
+Generally, it is important to seek a working solution together in order to settle the debts.
 In any case, only legal collection measures must be used.
-Accordingly, the business partner should have the necessary experience and have good instinct in dealing with all kinds of customers, as well as always ensuring that customers are treated with respect.
+Accordingly, the business partner should have the necessary experience and have good instinct in dealing with all kinds of customers, as well as observe respectful conduct at all times.

 Since many companies offer their products or services in more than one country, the local collection competence is another important selection criterion for the business partner.
-This is the case both with regard to language and cultural skills and in terms of the expertise in the legal collection processes, which vary significantly from country to country.
+This not only relates to linguistic and cultural competences.
+Expertise regarding the legal collection processes is also critical, since they can vary significantly from country to country.

-From my discussions with many customers, I know that the concept of “outsourcing” the customer relationship can often be a considerable obstacle to the sale of receivables at first.
+From my discussions with companies, I know that the concept of “outsourcing” the customer relationship can often be a considerable obstacle to the sale of receivables at first.
 Nevertheless, I am also convinced that any serious business partner will discuss any possible concerns and needs of the company.
 There are multiple possibilities here, from scaling collection fees, the retransfer of individual receivables where there are specific image risks to the possibilities of recovering customers once the debt has been recovered.
-So it pays off to have a personal discussion!
+So it always pays off to have a personal discussion.

-These are only three of the success factors that companies should think of when considering the sale of accounts receivable.
-There are also a few other factors for the successful sale of receivables from efficient connection and subsequent processes, ensuring compliance (e.g. data protection and VAT) to fundamental considerations regarding the purchase and assignment agreement.
+The right time for a one-off or ongoing sale, the transparency of the business partner and respectful collection – the success factors outlined here are only three of many that companies should keep in mind when considering the sales of bad debt.
+There are also a few other factors for the successful sale of receivables, from efficient connection and subsequent processes, ensuring compliance (such as data protection and VAT) to fundamental considerations in connection with the purchase and assignment agreement.

-With the right partner, B2C companies are able to offer the most popular payment methods such as payment on account or payment by direct debit.
+With the right partner, B2C companies are able to offer the most popular payment methods in some countries, such as payment on account or payment by direct debit.
 This increases sales without any negative effects such as persistently high expenses in accounts receivable management and high capital commitment.
-Companies can use the capital more efficiently, for the next innovation step or to expend their core business.
-Many customers confirm this in our daily interactions.
+And as I often see in regular contact with customers, companies can ultimately use the capital more efficiently – for the next innovation step or to expand their core business.
+After all, this is precisely the goal of the sale of receivables.